szhorvat/MaTeX/README.md

  - Test MaTeX using `MaTeX["x^2"]`.

+    Open the documentation center and search for "matex" to get started.

+## Upgrading or uninstalling

+A newer version can be safely installed when an older version is already present.  ``Needs["MaTeX`"]`` will always load the latest installed MaTeX that is compatible with your version of Mathematica.

+A list of all installed versions can be retrieved using

+    PacletFind["MaTeX"]

+Any of the items in the list can be uninstalled by applying `PacletUninstall` to it.
+To uninstall all versions at once, use

+    PacletUninstall["MaTeX"]

+To see more information about the version that gets loaded by `Needs`, use

+    PacletInformaton["MaTeX"]

+**Note:** If you installed MaTeX before it started using the paclet distribution format (i.e. version 1.6.2), uninstall it by removing the `MaTeX` directory from the following location:

+    SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]

 ## Usage

 Use `MaTeX[texcode]` or `MaTeX[expression]` to typeset using LaTeX.
 The latter will automatically apply `TeXForm` to `expression`.